TEXT THE DOJO — Info • Videos • Free Intro Class

 Why is our Dojo so different in philosophy and training methods compared to regular schools?

 When I founded the Dojo I wanted to create the type of Dojo I had always been looking for but is SO hard to find.
 The focus on Real, functional martial skills.
 Cut out all the fluff and nonfunctional technique I see commonly taught.
 No movie style technique (jumping and spinning etc).
 No spending all your training time learning 20 Kata(forms) or endless repetition with no functional application.
 Adults only.
 To train adult students in reality based combative martial arts and to also use the study of the “war arts” as a method to create personal transformation for the students -in mind, body & spirit.
+And to also emphasize the brotherhood and friendship aspect of dojo training that’s always existed in great Dojos.

 Do you have classes for children?

-We don’t offer children’s classes.
+We don’t offer little children’s classes.
 This is an adult Dojo.
 The youngest students we accept are 13 years old.
 We have a small group of teenagers at the Dojo, though most of our students are in their 30s to 60s.

 LOGISTICS & COST